PokemonAutomation/ComputerControl/Wiki/Developer/Parallel.md

 ## Race Condition

-Becaue it involves multithreading, you need to be careful not to create race condition.
+Because it involves multithreading, you need to be careful not to create race conditions.
 For example, don't let the inference thread and the button command thread in `run_until()` access the same variable without a lock.